BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Italy to balance good weather and fewer crowds?
+When is the absolute best time to visit Italy to avoid the biggest crowds and still enjoy pleasant weather?

-What's the deal with 'coperto' on restaurant bills, and should I tip on top of that?
+I've heard about 'coperto' on restaurant bills.
+What exactly is it, and should I be tipping on top of that?

-I'm trying to learn a few Italian phrases.
-Are there any specific ones that are particularly useful or appreciated by locals?
+I'm trying to learn a few basic Italian phrases.
+Are there any that are particularly useful or appreciated by locals?

 How many days do you need in Italy?